ellojess/Divvy/README.md

 These items include food, household items, pet product, baby products, and more!

 ## How to Install
 Note: Divvy is still in the process of developmemt.
-Follow the link here: https://ellojess.github.io/Divvy-Landing-Page/ to stay up to date with our team's development process.
+Follow the link  [here](https://ellojess.github.io/Divvy-Landing-Page/) to stay up to date with our team's development process.

 In order to preview this app, you will need to clone this repository and open it in Xcode
  - If you do not have Xcode you can download it [here](https://developer.apple.com/xcode/)